OpenEvalProject/evals/manuscripts/elife-95524/v1/manuscript.md

 ![Figure 14.](https://cdn.elifesciences.org/articles/95524/elife-95524-fig14-v1.jpg)

-**Figure 14.:** eLife hold-out test set.Each point represents the prediction for an individual image.
+**Figure 14.:** Each point represents the prediction for an individual image.
 Relatively high confidence scores indicate that the model had more confidence that a given image was ‘Definitely problematic’ for a person with deuteranopia.

 ![Figure 15.](https://cdn.elifesciences.org/articles/95524/elife-95524-fig15-v1.jpg)

-**Figure 15.:** eLife hold-out test set.This curve illustrates tradeoffs between sensitivity and specificity.
+**Figure 15.:** This curve illustrates tradeoffs between sensitivity and specificity.
 The area under the curve is 0.82.
 The dashed, gray line indicates the performance expected by random chance.

 ![Figure 16.](https://cdn.elifesciences.org/articles/95524/elife-95524-fig16-v1.jpg)

-**Figure 16.:** eLife hold-out test set.This curve illustrates tradeoffs between precision and recall.
+**Figure 16.:** This curve illustrates tradeoffs between precision and recall.
 The area under the curve is 0.49.
 The dashed, gray line indicates the frequency of the minority class (‘Definitely problematic’ images).

 ![Figure 17.](https://cdn.elifesciences.org/articles/95524/elife-95524-fig17-v1.jpg)

-**Figure 17.:** eLife hold-out test set.This curve illustrates tradeoffs between sensitivity and specificity.
+**Figure 17.:** This curve illustrates tradeoffs between sensitivity and specificity.
 The area under the curve is 0.89.
 The dashed, gray line indicates the performance expected by random chance.

 ![Figure 18.](https://cdn.elifesciences.org/articles/95524/elife-95524-fig18-v1.jpg)

-**Figure 18.:** eLife hold-out test set.This curve illustrates tradeoffs between precision and recall.
+**Figure 18.:** This curve illustrates tradeoffs between precision and recall.
 The area under the curve is 0.75.
 The dashed, gray line indicates the frequency of the minority class (‘Definitely problematic’ images).

 ![Figure 19.](https://cdn.elifesciences.org/articles/95524/elife-95524-fig19-v1.jpg)

-**Figure 19.:** eLife hold-out test set.Each point represents the prediction for an individual image.
+**Figure 19.:** Each point represents the prediction for an individual image.
 Relatively high confidence scores indicate that the model had more confidence that a given image was ‘Definitely problematic’ for a person with deuteranopia.

 For the 92 hold-out images that were misclassified by the CNN model, we compared them against our manual annotations and determined that in 13 cases, the reviewers had missed subtle patterns; we conclude that it would be justified to change these labels (Supplementary file 5).
 For 31 of the misclassified images, we visually identified patterns that might have confused the CNN; however, upon reevaluation, we maintain that the original labels were valid.
 For the remaining 48 misclassified images, we were unable to identify patterns that seemed likely to have confused the model.